venugvis/customer-purchase-prediction/README.md

 # Customer Purchase Prediction

 This project predicts whether a customer will make a purchase based on their profile and online behavior.

 It is structured end-to-end from data ingestion to model tuning and evaluation, and is designed as a portfolio-quality case study.

 ---

 ## Phase 1: Data Cleaning (ETL)

-We began by importing the raw dataset and understanding its structure.
-After confirming that there were no missing values, we identified and converted several numerical columns to categorical types (e.g., `Gender`, `LoyaltyProgram`, `ProductCategory`, and `PurchaseStatus`).
+I began by importing the raw dataset and understanding its structure.
+After confirming that there were no missing values, I identified and converted several numerical columns to categorical types (e.g., `Gender`, `LoyaltyProgram`, `ProductCategory`, and `PurchaseStatus`).
 Finally, the cleaned dataset was saved for reuse in future steps.

 **Notebook:** [`01_data_cleaning.ipynb`](notebooks/01_data_cleaning.ipynb)
 **Cleaned File:** `data/processed/cleaned_customer_data.csv`